 “Want my I.D.?”

 Shai Werts is going into his junior year at Georgia Southern University in nearby Statesboro.
-A quarterback for the GSU Eagles, Werts, is a rising star.
-He has started 24 games over the past two seasons.
-He has thrown a thousand yards to complete ten touchdowns and rushed another 900 yards to score fifteen more.
-With Shai’s help, the Eagles had a ten-win season and bowl victory last year.
-The driver who steps out of the Charger is immensely talented, deeply religious and has a tattoo of his family on his upper arm and a verse from the bible inked on his chest.
-At 5’11” he is not particularly tall or a football player, but at a solid 205 pounds he is all muscle – a dark-hued, young black man who grew up in nearby Clinton, population 8,519.
+A quarterback for the GSU Eagles, Werts is definitely a rising star.
+He has started 24 games over the past two seasons, has thrown a thousand yards to complete ten touchdowns and rushed another 900 yards to score fifteen more.
+With Shai’s help, the Eagles had a ten-win season and a bowl victory last year.
+The driver who steps out of the Charger is an immensely talented, deeply religious athlete with a tattoo of his family on his upper arm and a verse from the Bible inked across his chest.
+At 5’11” he is not particularly tall for a football player, but at a solid 205 pounds he is all muscle – a dark-hued, young black man who grew up in nearby Clinton, population 8,519.
 He is 22 and knows what to do.
 He knows exactly how he is now expected to act.

 “Come back here to my car,” Browder barks.
 “What are you doing?”

 “I saw the lights.
 I’m not gonna pull o–“